Cubic threefolds moduli and the Monster group: The moduli space of genus 4 curves with a

 This discussion suggests that we replace the canonical embedding by the one defined by $\Lcal\otimes_{\Ocal_C}\omega_C=\Lcal^{\otimes 2}\otimes_{\Ocal_C} \Lcal'_C$, as this line bundle is of degree 12 and hence very ample: the associated complete linear system embeds $C$ in a $\PP^5$, whether $C$ is hyperelliptic or not.

 When $C$ lies on a smooth quadric $Q$, this embedding factors through the (Veronese-Segre) embedding of $Q\cong P\times P'$ of bidegree $(2,1)$ which takes $Q$ to a rational normal scroll (a ruled rational surface in a projective space such the ruling has degree one) of degree $6$ whose ruling restricted to $C$ returns $P$.
 Such rational surfaces in $\PP^5$ may degenerate, even without acquiring singularities (so in a $C^\infty$-trivial manner).
 One such degeneration without singularities yields an embedding of $F_2$ by means of the linear system defined by $3f+b$ (the second ruling of $Q$ collapses and its class breaks up as a sum of $b+f$).
 Another degeneration is one into projective cone over rational normal curve of degree $4$ (which appears as a hyperplane section, so sits in a $\PP^4$).
 If we blow up the vertex of this cone we get a Hirzebruch surface of type $F_4$: the exceptional divisor $B'$ has self-intersection $-4$ and the linear system that yields the map to $\PP^5$ is given by $4f+b'$ (the class of the second ruling of $Q$ now breaks up as a sum of $b'+2f$; this contracts $B'$).
-By a classical result of Del Pezzo (see for instance \cite{eh}) this exhausts all the nondegenerate surfaces in $\PP^5$ of (minimal) degree four.
-They indeed all occur here and correspond to the three cases considered above:
+By a classical result of Del Pezzo (see for instance \cite{eh}) these are among the nondegenerate surfaces in $\PP^5$ of (minimal) degree four, where we only miss the Veronese surface.
+They all occur here and correspond to the three cases considered above: